-The five-minute devotionals are a free resource, but I did want to mention that if you want to stream great Christian TV shows (321 Penguins, What’s in the Bible, etc), JellyTelly costs only $5 a month (so in other words, the price of one fancy coffee drink ;) )!
+The five-minute devotionals are a free resource, but I did want to mention that if you want to stream great Christian TV shows (321 Penguins, What’s in the Bible, etc), GoMinno costs only $7 a month (so in other words, the price of one fancy coffee drink, at least in 2022 😅 )!

 Focus on the Family Summer Adventure Kit – A free “around the world” Biblical adventure for families!
 Download it here!

-You can find past family summer resources from Focus HERE!
+You can find ALL family summer resources from Focus HERE!

 God’s Word in My Heart – My Scripture learning guide with memory verses!
 Great for kids ages 18 months to upper elementary.

 Available in four translations of the Bible – click here for more info!

 The Dig: Proverbs – Biblical lessons on the Book of Proverbs

 Developing a Quiet Time – Help your kids learn how to have their own quiet time based on what God tells us in the Bible about meditating on His Word–my 10 year old loved this study!
 It teaches your child a Biblical technique for having their own devotional time and comes with Scripture cards and other prompts.